M1kezzZ/e-commerce-store/README.md

 This project is a proof-of-concept E-Commerce store built using modern web development technologies.
 It demonstrates the integration of a .Net backend with a React frontend, utilizing Redux for state management, and Material UI for styling.

 ## Features
-- Backend built with .Net 7
+- Backend built with .Net 8
-- Frontend developed with React 18
+- Frontend developed with React
 - Client-side state management using Redux
 - Styling with Material UI
 - TypeScript for type safety and development efficiency
 - Entity Framework for database operations
 - ASP.NET Core Identity for authentication
-- React Router 6 for navigation

 ## Key Functionalities
 - Developer environment setup